Ramb0a/awesome-cloud-native/README.md

 ## Service Mesh

-Service mesh is network communication between the parts of an application comprised of a control plane and a data plane.
+[Service mesh](https://d1.awsstatic.com/whitepapers/using-service-meshes-in-aws.pdf?did=wp_card&trk=wp_card) is network communication between the parts of an application comprised of a control plane and a data plane.

-**Data plane** is proxies sitting next to your applications or services, intercepting any network traffic that is under the management of the [proxies](https://blog.envoyproxy.io/introduction-to-modern-network-load-balancing-and-proxying-a57f6ff80236)
+* **Data plane** is proxies sitting next to your applications or services, intercepting any network traffic that is under the management of the [proxies](https://blog.envoyproxy.io/introduction-to-modern-network-load-balancing-and-proxying-a57f6ff80236)

-**Control Plane** manages the configuration of the the configuration of the proxies of the data plane usually through an API.
+* **Control Plane** manages the configuration of the the configuration of the proxies of the data plane usually through an API.

+Service meshes should not be the first project you get into in your cloud journey. if you have a monolith without a path to microservices, you don’t need a service mesh.

 [Istio](https://istio.io/latest/) is a control plane with [sidecar pattern](https://blog.envoyproxy.io/service-mesh-data-plane-vs-control-plane-2774e720f7fc) [architecture](https://istio.io/latest/docs/ops/deployment/architecture/) that uses [Envoy](https://www.envoyproxy.io/) proxies for its data plane.